 - Loss of appetite

 - Take plenty of rest for at least 2-3 days.
-Avoid taking sleeping pills while suffering from altitude sickness to prevent worsening of the condition.
+Generally, avoid taking sleeping pills while suffering from altitude sickness to prevent worsening of the condition.

 - Spend the first day at high altitudes by relaxing.
 Avoid performing moderate exercises until totally acclimatized to the new heights.

 - Use bottled oxygen or portable hyperbaric chambers.
-Avoid using bottled oxygen when descending to a lower altitude.
+Generally, avoid using bottled oxygen when descending to a lower altitude.

 - Take over-the-counter anti-emetic to lessen symptoms of nausea and vomiting.
 Take ibuprofen or paracetamol to lessen the headaches.